Ways to Enhance Relief Fund Annual Goal Setting for the New YearNovember 16, 2020

 March 12, 2021

-Global employers considering instituting a company-wide employee emergency assistance fund can encounter some unique challenges.
-They have to comply with the laws of multiple countries, plus regulatory and tax hurdles.
+Global organizations considering instituting a company-wide disaster and hardship relief fund can encounter some unique challenges.
+Organizations must comply with the laws of multiple countries, plus regulatory and tax hurdles.
 Further, there may be significant differences between each country’s language, culture, or even things such as documentation standards.

-At first glance, global employers may decide against launching an employee emergency assistance fund because of presumed challenges.
-But employers who partner with EAF need not have such concerns.
-EAF has both the ability and experience to capably administer employee emergency assistance funds to employees in need worldwide.
-With the expertise from EAF on hand to assist with these programs, global employers can rest assured of both proper regulatory compliance and robust fund administration.
+At first glance, global organizations may decide against launching a disaster and hardship relief fund because of presumed challenges, but employers who partner with EAF need not have such concerns.
+Emergency Assistance Foundation has both the ability and experience to capably administer disaster and hardship relief funds to team members in need worldwide.
+With the expertise from EAF on hand to assist with these programs, global organizations can rest assured of both proper regulatory compliance and robust fund administration.